 Maritime Greenwich is our second London landmark that is also a UNESCO World Heritage Site.

-Notable for being the place of Greenwich Mean Time (GMT) and the Prime Meridian of the world, Greenwich is also home to a collection of buildings that showcase English artistic and scientific endeavours in the 17th and 18th centuries.
+Notable for being the place of Greenwich Mean Time (GMT) and the Prime Meridian of the world, Greenwich is also home to a collection of buildings, historic landmarks that showcase English artistic and scientific endeavours in the 17th and 18th centuries.
 Arranged in harmonious symmetry alongside the River Thames are the following:

 - The Queen’s House – the work of Inigo Jones building, this was the first Palladian building in England.